jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/properties/overflowallowanceof.md

 Interface: [`IJBController`](../../../../../../protocol/interfaces/ijbcontroller.md)

-**The amount of overflow that a project is allowed to tap into on-demand.**
+**The amount of overflow that a project is allowed to tap into on-demand throughout configuration.**

 ## Definition